 Our local community is an integral part of our identity as a learning community in the northern suburbs of Melbourne.
 As a Catholic school, we are aligned with our local parishes and parish primary schools, we see the connection between secondary and primary spanning Prep through to Year 12 and enjoy the opportunity to make meaningful learning centred partnerships.
 These have included initiatives such as Reading for Life, From Kitchen Garden to Table and sports coaching.

-We are proud members of the Moreland Youth Commitment Network and are involved in a range of Moreland Youth Services.
 We are actively engaged with our local council and look forward to hearing from community groups and those with expertise from which our girls may offer their energy and enthusiasm as well as develop life long skills.

-The Alliance of Girls' Schools Australasia
+The International Coalition of Girls' Schools

 Mercy College has a partner school relationship with SMP Progresif Bumi Shalawat, a progressive Islamic junior (years 7-9) high school located in the town of Sidoarjo, East Java, Indonesia.